Tracking A Teen’s Car With GPS Tracking

 Jose: You can do it as long as you are the registered owner of the car.

 Bree: Invasion of privacy of YOUR CHILDS LIFE AND SAFETY?
 Until they are 18 they are a minor and left in OUR care.
-So if he has those concerns by all means, I vote track.
+So if he has those concerns, by all means, I vote tracking.

 Cathleen: Track them!